Policies and Procedures

 Barry University views student organizations as private affiliations, therefore student organizations should maintain an off-campus bank account.
 Most student organizations conduct financial transactions on a regular basis, therefore requiring by law to file with the Department of the Treasury, Internal Revenue Service.
 The University has created guidelines to assist student organizations with the process of establishing a bank account.

 Student organizations are required by the Department of the Treasury, Internal Revenue Service to use Form SS-4 to apply for an employer identification number (EIN).
-This form is available in the Office of Center for Student Involvement and will assist all student organizations with general instructions such as, who must file, when to apply for a new EIN, how to apply and where to apply.
+This form is available in the Office of Student Life and will assist all student organizations with general instructions such as, who must file, when to apply for a new EIN, how to apply and where to apply.

 The EIN is a nine-digit number assigned to sole proprietors, corporations, partnerships, estates, trusts and nonprofit organizations (churches, clubs, etc).
 The EIN will be used to establish the organization’s bank account.
 The account will be for banking purposes only (for example, a bowling league for depositing dues or an investment club for dividend and interest reporting).

 Following the confirmation of the EIN the organization should proceed to the bank of your choice and follow bank procedures using the EIN to open the account, not an individuals social security number.